CarlaOnate/etl-pipeline-challenge-aladia/README.md

 **Trade-off Impact:**
 This approach ensures no data loss but the consumer may spend extra time processing duplicate messages.
 As an improvement, idempotence would be added to both the consumer (to prevent reprocessing) and warehouse writes (to prevent duplicate storage).
 In live analytics workloads some small data loss is theoretically acceptable, but at-least-once delivery ensures data completeness while relying on warehouse-level deduplication.

+To prevent data loss if the processing of a message fails in the consumer it will be requeued.
+For this simple exercise this was done to prevent information loss, however an alternative strategy should be used to prevent bottlenecks.
+Only after successfully processing and loading the manual acknowledgement is sent to the message queue.

+This process is also single-threaded, it only processes one message at a time.
+It should be done with one thread per message.

 > **Important!** If the analytics involve financial data, legal data or inventory management, data loss must be prevented at all costs.
-For this exercise our live analytics show something like: % of people who finished a video.
+For this exercise our live analytics calculate watched ratio for every video.

 No special ordering is used for this implementation.
 The data doesn't need to be processed in a specific order because the final outcome will be an aggregation operation.
 This means the order doesn't affect the final result.

+**Bottlenecks**
+- Failed messages are requeued, this can block the queue if the message processing keeps failing.
+To prevent this create a separate failed_messages queue to store after several failed attempts.

+**Improvement Recommendations**
+- Every producer should have its own channel.
+For this exercise there is only one consumer.
+- Every consumer should have its own channel as well.
+- Create a failed_messages queue to store failed data.

 ## 4. Data Processing